-- 3. To assess the impact of the COVID-19 pandemic on health related behaviours in young adults.
-Proposed analysis will examine these factors using linear regression. - 4.
+- analysis will examine these factors using linear regression. - 4.
 To validate self-reported weight against weight by image upload.
-The proposed analyses includes paired t-tests to evaluate differences between the two measures of weight, Pearson correlation to explore the strength of the linear relationship, and Bland-Altman plots to evaluate the degree of agreement. - Additional exploratory analyses may be completed as indicated.
+The proposed analyses includes paired ttests to evaluate differences between the two measures of weight, Pearson correlation to explore the strength of the linear relationship and Bland-Altman plots to evaluate the degree of agreement.

+Additional exploratory analyses may be completed as indicated.

-Public and Patient Involvement
+Public and patient involvement

-Patient and Public Involvement (PPI) members who represent young adults with a lived experience of the psychological impact of weight management (n=3) will be involved throughout the project.
-PPI members pre-tested and provided feedback on the survey, and going forward, findings from the study will be shared with PPI members and their interpretation of the findings considered alongside those of the research team.
+PPI members who represent young adults with a lived experience of the psychological impact of weight management (n=3) will be involved throughout the project.
+PPI members pretested and provided feedback on the survey, and going forward, findings from the study will be shared with PPI members and their interpretation of the findings considered alongside those of the research team.
 Their interpretation of the findings will be critical to our reporting and dissemination.
 For example, suggestions for research, policy and practice generated from study findings will be made in consultation with the PPI members.